 - front seat belt inertia reel pretensioners;

 - chest-level load limiters;

-- air bags for driver and front passenger.
+- airbags driver and passenger front.

 These systems are designed to act independently or together when the vehicle is subjected to a frontal impact.

 Depending on the severity of the impact, the system can trigger: